 Set Packing Goals.

-It doesn’t matter if you’re 8 weeks out or 2 weeks out, have a plan!
+It doesn’t matter if you’re 8 weeks out or 2 weeks out; it’s never too early to plan your move.
+Military life takes flexibility, but you’ve got this!

 You don’t have to follow it perfectly, but breaking down the packing process makes it less overwhelming and more attainable.